-AUTOMOTIVE SERVICE & REPAIR Certificate / Associate in Applied Science (AAS) Degre
+AUTOMOTIVE SERVICE & REPAIR Certificate Minimum Credits: 36.0 AAS Degree Minimum Credits: 60.0 Certificate / Associate in Applied Science Degree (AAS) Contact Hours: 56.0 Contact Hours: 87.0

-Certificate Minimum Credits: 40.0 Contact Hours: 62.0

-AAS Degree Minimum Credits: 66.0 Contact Hours: 97.0

-INTRODUCTION: This one-year certificate program prepares the successful graduate for a number of entry-level employment positions in the automotive service field.
-By working with his/her academic advisor, a successful certificate graduate can study additional time to achieve a master certification and/or earn an associate degree.
+Introduction: This one-year certificate program prepares the successful graduate for a number of entry-level employment positions in the automotive service field.
+By working with his/her academic advisor, a successful certificate graduate can study additional time to become master certified and/or earn an associate degree.